fireflycons/go-powershell/README.md

 statements to delimit the stdout/stderr streams.
 After ``.Execute()``ing a command, you can therefore not access ``$LastExitCode`` anymore and expect meaningful results.

+## Enhancements

+The following enhancements have been made to the original code:

+* Support [pwsh](https://github.com/PowerShell/PowerShell), the newer .NET Core version of PowerShell.
+You can choose whether to start this or regular Windows PowerShell.
+* Wrap all submitted commands in a `try` block to properly capture errors and ensure the output boundary markers are properly written.
+* Make the session thread safe.
+* Optimize the `streamReader` function to perform fewer allocations.
+* Avoid panics if `Shell.Exit` is called on a closed shell.
+Return an error instead.
+* Add ability to pre-load modules when the shell is started.
+* Added an additional shell method `ExecuteWithContext` that takes a context argument.
+If a shell command isn't well formed then the `stdout` and `stderr` pipes do not return anything and the `Execute` method will block indefinitely in this case.
+The underlying session will be restarted before `context.DeadlineExceeded` is returned to the caller.
+A restarted shell _may_ be unstable!
+* Added an additional shell method `Version` which returns the underlying PowerShell host's version.
+* Sentinel errors returned by shell methods that can be tested with Errors.Is
+* Much enlarged test suite.

+Future changes:
+* Support Linux and Mac (pwsh only)

 ## License